timeswind/cdk-certbot-dns-dnspod/API.md

 - *Type:* `string`

-the domain must host on route53 like example.com.
+the domain must host on dnspod like example.com.

 ---